 Construction of a circular bridge

-During the construction of the circular bridge we also started an open learning environment, so that we and others would be able to learn lessons.
+During the construction of the circular bridge we also started an open learning environment, for us and others to learn lessons.

 First circular bridge in the Netherlands

-The bridge is circular: in other words, there is no waste, reuse requires no new raw materials and used raw materials are put to new use in the most high-value way possible.
-This is the first concrete bridge in the Netherlands to be built in this way.
+The bridge is circular.
+In other words: there is no waste, reuse requires no new raw materials and used raw materials are put to new use in the most high-value way possible.
+This is the first concrete bridge in the Netherlands to was built in this way.

 Circular construction together with partners

-For this project we also found a new way of working in partnership.
-In order to take circular innovation to the next level, we at Rijkswaterstaat want to be more closely involved with the development of this.
+For this project we also found a new way of working in a partnership.
+In order to take circular innovation to the next level, Rijkswaterstaat wants to be more closely involved with the development of this.
 So, in this project, we worked closely together with the builders and suppliers from the start.
 Partnership is needed throughout the supply chain in order to make the whole process of circular construction possible.

 Video: how we built the circular bridge